feraraujofilho/custom-shopify-signup/README.md

 # Custom Signup App for Shopify

-A Shopify app that provides a customizable signup form with reseller tracking capabilities through URL parameters.
+A Shopify app that provides a customizable signup form with reseller tracking capabilities through URL parameters using [Theme Extensions](https://shopify.dev/docs/apps/online-store/theme-app-extensions).
 This app enables merchants to track customer referrals and create custom signup experiences for their stores.

+## ⚠️ Important Disclaimer

+**This is an example application demonstrating how to customize the signup flow in Shopify.
+It is NOT production-ready and serves as a starting point for development.**

+### Known Limitations

+1. **Customer Account Bypass**: The standard Shopify login page remains unchanged.
+Customers can still:
+   - Navigate directly to the native login page
+   - Create accounts through the default Shopify signup form (only email)
+   - Bypass the custom signup form entirely

+2. **Incomplete Coverage**: For users that manage to go directly to the native signup page, make sure you:
+   - Implement customer account UI extensions to get the extra data within the customer account
+   - Add validation logic for accounts created outside the custom form

+3. **Production Considerations**:
+   - Add proper error handling and logging
+   - Add comprehensive input validation
+   - Set up monitoring and analytics
+   - Handle edge cases

 ## 🚀 Features